bijoy111/CSE318/README.md

-# CSE-318 | Artificial Intelligence Sessional
+# CSE 318 | Artificial Intelligence Sessional
 This repository contains my solutions to the assignments of the course CSE-318 | Artificial Intelligence.

 Here is the [`course outline`](/course_outline.pdf)